 Strategy 4.10.4: Promote trolley service along waterfront and to City points of interest and leverage tourist rail service.
 Trolley Service should be provided from T.R.
 Gallo Park to the former Dayliner Dock at Kingston Point.
-Future extensions may include service to Island Dock, particularly if a maritime use such as a Hudson River aquarium is located there, as well as up along the proposed Hudson Landing Waterfront Promenade to the planned Hudson Landing community, and through to Hasbrouck Park with the potential for future connections from Hasbrouck Park to the rest of the city.
+Future extensions may include service to Island Dock, particularly if a maritime use such as a Hudson River aquarium is located there, as well as up along the proposed Hudson Landing Waterfront Promenade to the planned Hudson Landing community.
 Both the Trolley and the Catskill Mountain Railroad are unique attractions in the region and help to draw tourists to the communities.
-Efforts should be made to introduce patrons of these resources to other Kingston attractions. [
+Efforts should be made to introduce patrons of these resources to other Kingston attractions.